enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/features.rst

 Administration is a breathe:

 * Both command line and web-based graphic user interface for administration
+* React-based web administration console included out of the box, requiring no additional installation
 * Can run in Docker environments with provided images optimized for development usage as well as scale-out production scenarios (Swarm, Kubernetes...)
 * Can run as a Windows service or a Linux /etc/init.d script
 * Fully ready to run out of the box without complicated configuration